The Baseball

 The

-oldest book in their collection is ÒAmerican PastimeÓ by Charles
+oldest book in their collection is American Pastime by Charles A Pererelly.

-with a large movable archival shelving system, computers, copier, digital
+movable archival shelving system, computers, copier, digital copy stand,

-copy stand, desks and other equipment.
-The library collection consists of
+desks and other equipment.
+The library collection consists of over 50,000

-over 50,000 items including books, magazines, newspapers, and many other
+items including books, magazines, newspapers, and many other items.
+There

-items.
-There is an area set aside with table and chairs for the public to
+is an area set aside with table and chairs for the public to do research.

-electronically catalogued yet.
-The library and archive collection is completely
+yet.
+The library and archive collection is completely inventoried on index

 use Microsoft Excel and Access to inventory the collection.
 The library has